Web Design · Lowell, MA

 How web design actually works for Lowell businesses

-Lowell's local-search competition is dominated by older agency builds and a long tail of single-page directory listings, which leaves a clean opening for a custom site that proves real expertise.
-The highest-value move is content that demonstrates the business actually works on mill-era buildings — lath-and-plaster, knob-and-tube, cast-iron stack replacement, pre-1900 supply lines — because AI extraction layers (Google AI Overviews, ChatGPT search, Perplexity) weight that named-entity specificity as evidence of authority.
-A page that talks about "pre-1900 plumbing in Belvidere" gets cited at materially higher rates than one that says "residential plumbing in Greater Boston," and the renter-heavy housing mix means a Lowell site that handles tenant, landlord, and owner-occupant flows separately converts where a one-size template stalls.
+Lowell's local search is held by older agency builds and a long tail of single-page directory listings, which leaves a clean lane for a site that proves real expertise.
+The move that matters most is content that shows you actually work on mill-era buildings: lath-and-plaster, knob-and-tube, cast-iron stack replacement, pre-1900 supply lines.
+Google and the AI engines read that named specificity as authority, and the template field here has none of it.
+A page about "pre-1900 plumbing in Belvidere" gets cited at far higher rates than one about "residential plumbing in Greater Boston."
+Layer on the renter math: a site that handles tenant, landlord, and owner separately converts where a one-size template stalls.
+That is a winnable gap, and the housing stock is what makes it winnable.

 The Quotable Bit